 You’re all probably thinking the same thing: “But Erica, if you’ve been sick for that long and have spent most of your time curled up in a ball on the floor, when the DUCK will I get book 3???”

 AAH I don’t know!
-Besides having a vague “book 3 should release in 2022” idea, I have no date!
+Besides having a vague sort of plan that depends entirely on my health, I have no idea!
 But even though most of my days have been hell, I have had good days too.
 But before we go into that, first let’s talk about the floor dwelling and the scribbles.

 You probably didn’t know that I am a creature that gets bored so fast, if it were an Olympic sport I’d be a 10 times gold medallist.
 So of course, when I was stuck on the floor, unable to get to my desktop or use my laptop while curlballing it, I started taking notes.
 And more notes.
 And even more notes.
 Remember the spinoff?
 The one I shared the first scene of in my newsletter?
 Well, that was born in my notes.
 When I felt too sick to get off the floor but functional enough that my brain was still engaged, I would jot down scenes and ideas and plots, and then once a week (if I wasn’t floor-dwelling), I’d go on the computer and try to make sense of said notes.
 So… because of this, I’ve made decent progress on the first draft of this thing, which means after book 3 is released, you’ll have the spinoff probably within 6 months.
 YAY!